gaffneyc/heroku-buildpack-jemalloc/README.md

 ### Recommended

-Set the JEMALLOC_ENABLED config option to true and jemalloc will be used for all commands run inside of your dynos.
+Set the JEMALLOC_ENABLED config option to true and jemalloc will be used for all commands run inside of your containers.

 ```console
 scalingo env-set JEMALLOC_ENABLED=true
 ```

-### Per dyno
+### Per container

-To control when jemalloc is configured on a per dyno basis use `jemalloc.sh <cmd>` and ensure that JEMALLOC_ENABLED is unset.
+To control when jemalloc is configured on a per container basis use `jemalloc.sh <cmd>` and ensure that JEMALLOC_ENABLED is unset.

 Example Procfile: